Trading context

 - A confirmation status:

-pending– created but not yet verified.confirming– undergoing checks and on‑chain/API operations.confirmed– ready for Structure’s engine to trade.failed– confirmation failed; see details.
+pending– created but not yet verified.confirming– undergoing venue authorization or account validation checks.confirmed– eligible for live deployment execution.failed– confirmation failed; see details.

 - An optional link to a strategy that uses this account.